uccross/ssdbm2019/index.md

 Santa Cruz is known for its moderate climate, natural environment, coastline, redwood forests, alternative community lifestyles, and socially liberal leanings.
 It is also home to the University of California, Santa Cruz, a premier research institution and educational hub, as well as the Santa Cruz Beach Boardwalk, an oceanfront amusement park operating continuously since 1907.

 Pacific Avenue is the main downtown street, and it’s loaded with shops, restaurants and great movie theaters.
-See http://www.downtownsantacruz.com/about/ for details about some of the shops, restaurants and sights.
+See [http://www.downtownsantacruz.com/about/] for details about some of the shops, restaurants and sights.

 ![Downtown Santa Cruz](assets/images/DowntownSantaCruz.png)

 ##### Santa Cruz Beach Boardwalk #####

 The Santa Cruz Beach Boardwalk is a classic seaside amusement park located along a beautiful sandy beach.
 The Boardwalk features more than 40 rides and attractions including two National Historic Landmarks: the world- famous 1924 Giant Dipper wooden roller coaster and the beautiful 1911 Looff Carousel, plus many scream- inducing thrill rides, gentle kiddie rides, casual restaurants, gift shops, games, indoor arcades, and miniature golf.
-See https://beachboardwalk.com/FAQs for details about visiting this iconic amusement area.
+See [https://beachboardwalk.com/FAQs] for details about visiting this iconic amusement area.

 ![Santa Cruz Beach Boardwalk](assets/images/SantaCruzBeachBoardwalk.png)

 ##### Natural Bridges State Beach #####

 Natural Bridges State Beach is a 65-acre California state park in Santa Cruz, California in the United States.
 The park features a natural bridge across a section of the beach.
 It is also well known as a hotspot to see monarch butterfly migrations.
-Their website provides details on visiting http://www.parks.ca.gov/?page_id=541.
+[Their website](http://www.parks.ca.gov/?page_id=541) provides details on visiting.

 ![Natural Bridges State Beach](assets/images/NaturalBridgesStateBeach.png)

 ##### Santa Cruz Wharf #####

 The Santa Cruz Wharf is known for fishing, boat tours, viewing sea lions, dining, nightlife and gift shops.
 The current wharf was built in 1914, the last of six built on the site, and is operated by the City of Santa Cruz Parks and Recreation Office.
-Details are available on their website http://www.cityofsantacruz.com/government/city-departments/parks-recreation/facilities/santa-cruz-wharf/about .
+Details are available on [their website](http://www.cityofsantacruz.com/government/city-departments/parks-recreation/facilities/santa-cruz-wharf/about).

 ![Santa Cruz Wharf](assets/images/SantaCruzWharf.png)